eddie-a-salinas/CA-Hydrology-W210-SP2022/Data/Data_README.md

 ## About all_data.pkl

-The primary data source in this analysis, all_data.pkl, contains hydrologic measurements from the NASA Global Land Data Assimilation System (GLDAS) and the Gravity Recovery and Climate Experiment - Terrestrial Water Storage (GRACE-TWS) models (both can be accessed via GESDISC: https://disc.gsfc.nasa.gov/datasets?keywords=GRACE), along with snowpack imagery from the
+The primary data source file in this analysis, all_data.pkl, contains hydrologic measurements from the NASA Global Land Data Assimilation System (GLDAS) and the Gravity Recovery and Climate Experiment - Terrestrial Water Storage (GRACE-TWS) models (both can be accessed via GESDISC: https://disc.gsfc.nasa.gov/datasets?keywords=GRACE), along with snowpack imagery from the
 Landsat-era Sierra Nevada Snow Reanalysis.

-**Definitions:**
+**Dictionary:**
 | Variable Name  |  Data Type | Dimensions  |  Definition |
 |---|---|---|---|
 | Year  | integer  | 1  |  Year of measurement |